Endogen/lamden-python-dev/README.md

 The `processor` is the public address (verifying key) of the node, `sender` is our own public address and `nonce` is the transaction counter for our address.

-##### Stamps
+#### Stamps (fee)

-We will also need to define how much [stamps](https://contracting.lamden.io/concepts/stamps) we want to use (which is basically a way to determine the fee that needs to be payed in order to be able to send a transaction).
+We will also need to define how much [stamps](https://contracting.lamden.io/concepts/stamps) we want to use (which is basically a way to determine the maximum fee that we are willing to pay for sending a transaction - similar to gas on Ethereum).
+Transactions only use the stamps they need.
+If you define a higher amount than needed then you won't automatically be charged that amount.
 A generally good value for `stamps` is `100`.

-Stamps are converted to TAU (the native coin on the Landom blockchain) automatically based on the type of operation that needs to be done by the node and that is defined in the transaction.
+Stamps are converted to TAU (the native coin on the Landom blockchain) automatically based on the type of operation that needs to be executed by the node and that is defined in the transaction.

+#### Coins (TAU)

-**To be able to send TAU around and pay for stamps we need a balance first.
-Let's get some testnet TAU so that we can try things out.** There is a [Lamden Faucet](https://developers.lamden.io/testnet) that you can use to get dTAU.
+To be able to send TAU around and pay for stamps we need a balance first.
+Let's get some Testnet TAU (also called "dTAU") so that we can try things out.
+There is a [Lamden Faucet](https://developers.lamden.io/testnet) that you can use to get dTAU.

-##### Contract & function
+#### Contract & function

 Since Lamden is heavily based on smart contracts, every transaction that is being sent triggers a smart contract.
 Even sending TAU coins from one address to another executes a smart contract.

-And since that is the case, we also need to specify the contract name and the function name withing that contract that needs to be executed with our transaction.
+And since that is the case, we also need to specify the contract name and the function name withing that contract that we want to be executed with our transaction.

 For a normal transfer of TAU coins the contract name is `currency` and the function name is `transfer`.

-##### Sending
+#### Sending

 Now that we have all the details we can finally send the transaction via the [REST API](https://docs.lamden.io/docs/develop/blockchain/masternode_api#post-transaction) but please note that **it's important that the node that sent us the nonce is also the one that will process the transaction**: